gmodonnell/swmg/setup/setup.md

 | Proxy    | `ssh -p 2222 -D 8888 internaluser@internal`   | Complete chain as middle link.
 Become SOCKS5 proxy for internal machine and attacker |
 | Internal | `ssh -N -R 2222:localhost:22 proxyuser@proxy` | Callback from Internal machine to proxy                                              |

+You will need to add an ssh key to the internal box using `ssh-keygen -t ecdsa -b 512 -C "email@domain.com"` and then copy the pub into your proxy machine's `authorized_keys` file.

 ## Git

 ```